rodrigoelp/little-stories/Unlikely adventures/41-Chapter-41.md

 # Peas in a pod

 A boy, not much taller and not shorter than Mathias remained seated on a rock watching the indecisive nature of the ocean waves.
-To the casual observer, the boy was the spitting image of Mathias, though it is a little bit silly to think that way, isn't it?
+To the casual observer, the boy was the spitting image of Mathias, though it is a little bit silly to think about imagery in that way, isn't it?
 Anybody who has seen saliva resting on the ground can attest its lack of reflectivity and poor optical qualities.

 In any case, the boy had the same constitution as Mathias.
 His body's main attribute was the broad shoulders; not too athletic, but certainly not overweight.